 Then mark the horizontal lines.
 The distance (from the top) equals the width of the horizontal wood pieces to be used.

 Start with the cuts.
-To cut the bridle joint I am using Japanese saw for the vertical cuts and a Coping saw to make the cutoffs.
+To cut the bridle joint I am using a Japanese saw for the vertical cuts and a Coping saw to make the cutoffs.
 For precise cleaning of both the vertical and horizontal cuts, I am using a chisel.
 Cutting can be also done easily on a table saw with a tenoning jig.

 TIP: Don’t cut on the line but on the inner side of the line.
 Fine cleaning will be done with a chisel.